 The modern, spacious 62,000-square-foot York Concourse, where passengers make their way to and from GO Train platforms, is the pulse of Union Station.
 Buy your tickets here or speak to one of our staff if you need help.
 You’ll find everything from PRESTO and Ticket Vending Machines to our Lost & Found, and easy connections to Toronto's PATH system.

-If you have some extra time, discover our vendors while you wait, including McCafe, Starbucks, Booster Juice, INA Market, The Bagel Stop, Uncle Tetsu's Japanese Cheesecake, and more.
+If you have some extra time, discover our vendors while you wait, including McCafe, Starbucks, Booster Juice, INS Market, The Bagel Stop, Uncle Tetsu's Japanese Cheesecake, and more.

 For info about all retailers in Union Station check out the City of Toronto’s website.